Donate an Artifact

-To determine whether the Saskatchewan Aviation Museum & Learning Centre is the best fit for your object, please provide as much information as possible in the form to help the Collections staff make a well-informed decision.
+To determine whether the Saskatchewan Aviation Museum is the best fit for your object, please provide as much information as possible in the form to help the Collections staff make a well-informed decision.

 Please be prepared to forward photos of the objects to the museum and provide information about its history to Saskatchewan Aviation, its significance and any past owners.
 Please do not bring objects to the museum.

-While we will no longer accept “drop-off” donations, this does not mean the SAMLC will not accept your artifact donations!
+While we will no longer accept “drop-off” donations, this does not mean the SAM will not accept your artifact donations!

 Following your submission of the format below, the Collections staff will carefully consider your offer and compare it to our existing collection.
 Due to the deliberate nature of the consideration process, it may take several weeks to reach a decision.

 Should we determine that SAM is not an appropriate repository for your item, we will do our best to help you find the right institution to ensure the long-term care and appreciation of your donation.